ebloc/ebloc-broker/README.md

 ## How to use eBlocBroker inside an Amazon EC2 Instance

-An Amazon image (AMI Name: eBlocBroker, AMI ID: `ami-43e6083e`) is also available that contains `geth` setup to connect to our local Ethereum based blockchain system.
+An Amazon image (AMI Name: eBloc, AMI ID: `ami-f5c47f8a`) is also available that contains `geth` setup to connect to our local Ethereum based blockchain system.

 ### Create your Ethereum Account